Istiak104/Curve_ss/README.md

 C++ program including graphics libray.
-Rules are discussed in the program
+Rules are discussed in the program.

 Video link: https://youtu.be/OxvSoQeVOZo